emberjs/rfcs/text/0268-acceptance-testing-refactor.md

 * setup importable `waitUntil` helper method
 * setup importable `waitFor` helper method

-Once implemented, `setupRenderingTest` and `setupAcceptanceTest` will diverge from each other in very few ways.
+Once implemented, `setupRenderingTest` and `setupApplicationTest` will diverge from each other in very few ways.

 ## Changes from Current System